16-supritha/Digital_Electronics_Internship/readme.md

 It performs specific functions such as logic operations, amplification, or memory storage in compact electronic systems.

-# 🔌 Logic Gates and Their IC Numbers (TTL Series)
+# 🔌 Logic Gates and Their IC Numbers

-This document provides a reference table of basic logic gates, their standard IC numbers, descriptions, the number of gates inside each IC, and total pin count.

 ---

 ## 📋 Logic Gate IC Reference Table